unoriginality786/Neopets-Userscripts/README.md

-# CoconutShy
+# Neopets User Scripts
-The following userscript will convert the flash-free version text to a readable format using the "neopets" typeface.
-Also includes a refresh button to make it easier to play multiple games on mobile devices.
+The following scripts are designed to enhance the Neopets.com experience.
+Primarily for ease of use on mobile devices, as the site has accessibility limitations.
+All scripts are designed to adhere to site rules and do not offer any competitive advantage.